Extensions of Tong-Yang-Ma representation: Extensions of the Tong-Yang-Ma representation

-\begin{remark} In order to extend the Burau representation to string links, Silver and Williams \cite{Silver-Williams} consider the $\Lambda$-relations as Figure \ref{Burau_crossing}.
+\begin{remark} In order to extend the Burau representation to string links, Silver and Williams \cite{Silver-Williams} consider the $\Lambda$-relations given by Figure~\ref{Burau_crossing}.
 The $\Lambda$-group obtained by using these $\Lambda$-relations is an invariant of the string link.

 \end{remark}